Roadmaps

 Ensure that all Californians, particularly the most vulnerable, can fully participate in today's digital society.

-Revise, launch and complete implementation of Digital Equity Mapping Tool 2.0 to further develop state asset inventory.
-1.2.1.0.1: Baseline the continuation of the building of the statewide asset inventory.
+Digital Equity *Revise, launch and complete implementation of Digital Equity Mapping Tool 2.0 to further develop state asset inventory.
+1.2.1.0.1: By Q1 2026, publish baseline of the statewide digital equity asset inventory to assist local entities with identifying resources to meet their needs.

-Maintain and support the statewide digital inclusion best-practices.
-1.2.1.0.4: Re-launch six workgroups as Outcome Area Communities of Practice to meet quarterly over the next five years.
+Digital Equity *Maintain and support the statewide digital inclusion best-practices.
+1.2.1.0.4: By Q1 of 2026, Launch Digital Equity Community Practice and Tribal Collaboration working group to meet quarterly over the next five years.

 3. Outcome 1.3: Responsive